 Get Out of Your

-Contracts are no longer
+Wireless contracts are no longer required so this

 work for you, but they have for others.